Ualberta391/Flickr/README.md

 * We should come up with a clever name.
 Something that sounds better than "Fall 2013 CMPUT 391 Group 5 Picture Database"
 * Come up with a unifying 'style' (CSS?) for each page so that the project feels more "wholesome". -> mystyle.css
+* I've uploaded flow.xml.
+This shows the flow of each page.
+You should open this file at "https://www.draw.io" to actually view the flow.
+*